 Table of Contents

 Another program that might be of interest to elderly Michigan residents is Michigan Health Link.
 This program is for individuals who are eligible for both Medicaid and Medicare.
-The services provided via Home Help are also available under Heath Link, as well as a variety of other long-term care services.
+The services provided via Home Help are also available under Health Link, as well as a variety of other long-term care services.
 Unlike Home Help, personal care assistance via Health Link can be provided in Adult Foster Care homes and Homes for the Aged, which are also known as assisted living facilities.

 Participants must be financially eligible to receive Michigan Medicaid.
 There are both income and assets limits.
-The applicant’s monthly income cannot exceed $1,005 in 2017 and a couple’s income is limited to $1,354.
+The applicant’s monthly income cannot exceed $1,012 in 2018 and a couple’s income is limited to $1,372.
 These limits are set per the Federal Poverty Level and are adjusted annually.

 Single applicants are further limited to no more than $2,000 in total money, including assets that are easily converted to cash.
 Married applicants have a slightly higher asset limit, which is $3,000.
 However, some assets are not counted towards this limit.
 These exemptions include one’s home and vehicle, provided the applicant uses them.
 However, the applicant's home equity must be valued at or below $572,000.